Davit Khajishvili

-Davit Khajishvili (Georgian: დავით ხაჯიშვილი; born on February 10, 1988) is a Georgian businessman and politician who has served as a member of Parliament since 2020.
+Davit Khajishvili (Georgian: დავით ხაჯიშვილი; born 10 February 1988) is a Georgian businessman and politician who has served as a member of Parliament since 2020.
 A member of the opposition United National Movement, he has been characterized as a vocal supporter of Ukraine since the Russian invasion of 2022.

 Early life and career

-Davit Khajishvili was born on February 10, 1988.
+Davit Khajishvili was born on 10 February 1988.
 Moving to Ukraine as a student, he received a tourism degree from the Ternopil Volodymyr Hnatiuk National Pedagogical University in 2011, after which he returned to Georgia and worked in the public sector, including in the Department of Tourism and Resorts of the Autonomous Republic of Adjara, the Department of Sports and Youth Affairs of Adjara, and the City Hall of Batumi until 2014.
 He was noticed as an activist during that time, participating in a public protest in Batumi against Ukrainian President Viktor Yanukovych's decision to reject the EU-Ukraine Association Agreement.
 He received a degree in International Relations in 2015 from Ukraine's University of Lviv.

 Between 2015 and 2020, Khajishvili worked as the Rergional Director of ORBI Group, a large Georgian real estate developer responsible for several luxury projects in Batumi.
-He is married to Tamriko Ninidze, another employee of that company.
+He is married to Tamar Ninidze, another employee of that company.